 How can skateboarding make us more successful in life?

-Failure, failure, failure… success!
+Resilience.
+Failure, failure, failure… and success!

-As I go into in our video on Falling failure is an essential component of the learning process.
-We fail, we learn from our mistakes (hopefully) and we try again.
-We improve.
-The ability to fall, get back up and learn from that failure, to persevere, and go on to succeed is called resilience.
+As I go into in our video on Falling, failure is an essential component of the learning process.
+We fail, we learn from our mistakes, and we try again.
+The ability to fall, get back up and learn from that failure, in other words, to persevere, and go on to succeed is called resilience.

-As we grow into adults the opportunity to play, an activity that is critical to our wellbeing is reduced considerably.
-Often adults seeking play lead to unhealthy, risky pastimes, such as going to the pub, alcohol and drug use, or casual sex.
+As we grow into adults the opportunity to play, an activity that is critical to our wellbeing, is reduced considerably.
+Often adults seeking play lead to unhealthy, risky pastimes, such as excessive alcohol consumption and drug use, or casual sex.